-Jovan Shopovski is a founding member and president of the European Scientific Institute since 2010.
-He is visiting professor at the University of Flores, Argentina, Mediterranean University, Italy and an honorary professor at Grigol Robakidze University, Georgia.
+Dr. Jovan Shopovski is a founding member and president of the European Scientific Institute, ESI since 2010.
+He is visiting professor at several Universities worldwide.
+He delivered in-person and online lectures at Universities in Spain, Italy, Poland, Romania, China, Argentina, Indonesia, and Georgia.

-Mr. Shopovski is an advisory board member and a former board member of Eurodoc, The European Council of Doctoral Candidates and Junior Researchers, Brussels, Belgium.
-He is chairman and member of numerous Scientific and Organizing Committees of various International conferences and forums, worldwide, and project coordinator of different academic teams.
+Dr. Shopovski was an advisory and board member at Eurodoc, The European Council of Doctoral Candidates and Junior Researchers, Brussels, Belgium.
+He is chairman and member of numerous Scientific and Organizing Committees of various International conferences and forums worldwide and project coordinator of different academic teams.

-His list of publications embraces scientific papers in the area of business, law, entrepreneurship, gender equality, civil society and academic publishing.
+His publications include scientific papers in taxation, entrepreneurship, academic writing, and academic publishing.

 Dr. Gloria Esteban de la Rosa is Professor of Private International Law at the University of Jaen since 1992.
 She teaches not onlyPrivate International Lawat the University of Jaen for Spanish students, but also International Business Law in English language for foreigner students from different parts of the world, specially, Erasmus students.